An organisation dedicated to advancing justice and equity for Black people has been launched in the UK.

 Last year the government-backed Commission on Race and Ethnic Disparities (CRED) published a widely criticised report which claimed that institutional racism doesn’t exist in the UK.
 As a clear contrast, BEO has been launched on the premise that systemic racism exists in Britain and affects millions of people.

 A legacy of historical policies and attitudes has led to half of Black children living in poverty and four times as many Black mothers dying during childbirth.
 During the height of the Covid-19 pandemic, Black people were four times as likely to die of the disease as white people.

-Launched around the second anniversary of George Floyd’s murder and the subsequent tide of anti-racist protests around the world – including in the UK, where the statue of the slave trader Edward Colston was toppled into Bristol harbour, the BEO will address critical issues where there are inequities for Black people including economics, education, politics, criminal justice, healthcare, and housing.
+Launched around the second anniversary of George Floyd’s murder and the subsequent tide of anti-racist protests around the world – including in the UK, where the statue of the slave trader Edward Colston was toppled into Bristol harbour (Bristol is also well known for the Bristol Bus Boycott).
+The BEO will address critical issues where there are inequities for Black people, including economics, education, politics, criminal justice, healthcare, and housing.

 Actor, director, playwright and BEO board trustee Kwame Kwei-Armah said, “This is a generational moment; history will view us harshly if we don’t do something.”

 “It is not about just that moment – as a community, we have experienced the Windrush scandal, the Grenfell Tower tragedy and the more recent distressing Child Q incident.
 Our launch and existence is focused on creating the change that will ensure these stop happening.”

 Over the long term, the BEO plans to complement grassroots, community, and other charitable organisations that have tackled these issues for decades to deliver change.